diskoverdata/diskover-docs/source_files/uninstall.md

 #### Uninstall Indexers for Windows

-🚧 We're hard at work preparing these instructions.
-Thanks for your patience!
+🚧 &nbsp;We're hard at work preparing these instructions.
+Meanwhile, [click here to open a support ticket](https://support.diskoverdata.com/), and we'll gladly assist you with uninstalling all the Diskover components.

 #### Uninstall Indexers for Mac

-🚧 We're hard at work preparing these instructions.
-Thanks for your patience!
+🚧 &nbsp;We're hard at work preparing these instructions.
+Meanwhile, [click here to open a support ticket](https://support.diskoverdata.com/), and we'll gladly assist you with uninstalling all the Diskover components.